WHEN TO COME

 It is highly recommended to invest in a good pair of binoculars.
 The Nikon Monarch 10 x 42 is a great, reasonably priced pair of binoculars.
 We will be spending many hours each day observing and photographing Botswana’s wildlife.

 A decent DSLR is recommended, accompanied with a wide-angle lens and a zoom lens.
 Wildlife viewing, birding and photography requires huge amounts of time and patience.
 Each morning we take a tea and coffee box for a mid morning break served with biscuits or rusks.
 Some days we carry a picnic lunch with us, allowing us to stay out all day.
-Morning and evening light is most favoured by photographers, however, Botswana’s beautiful light allows for photography, birding and game viewing all day long.
+Morning and evening light is most favored by photographers, however, Botswana’s beautiful light allows for photography, birding and game viewing all day long.

 We like to get up early and start the morning pre dawn to experience silhouettes and back lit scenarios from a photography perspective and it is also the time that the predators are most active.
 Evening sunsets are great opportunities for light and landscapes as well as predator behavior.